ldn-softdev/jtc/User Guide.md

 ### Searching JSON
 Walk-path lexemes enclosed into `<..>` braces instruct to perform a _recursive_ search off the value under a currently selected
 JSON node.
-I.e., if a search lexeme appears as the first one in the walk-path, then the search will be perfromed off the root, otherwise off the node in JSON where a prior lexeme has stopped.
+I.e., if a search lexeme appears as the first one in the walk-path, then the search will be performed off the root, otherwise off the node in JSON where a prior lexeme has stopped.

 By default (if no suffix is given), a search lexeme will perform a search among _JSON string_ values only (i.e., it won't match